byronpendason/byronpendason.github.io/drafts/prayer_structure.md

 > * * *
 > Many are the blessings that you bestow upon us,
 > Far too many to ever list them all.
 > We are extremely grateful for your generosity,
 > More than words could ever express.
 > Humbly we come before you today,
 > To express our gratitude the best that we are able.
 > * * *
-> We bring to you these gifts, to thank you for all you have done, and will do
+> We bring to you these gifts, to thank you for all you have done, and will do.
 > A gift for a gift!

 Finally, here is an example not by me.
 You will notice how it's different in style, yet still follows the same structure.
 Notice that each part doesn't have to be in its own paragraph, and how the Offering is much longer than mine are.
 To visually differentiate the three parts without messing with its structure, I will put the Purpose (the middle part) in bold.